A shorthand that is worth paying more for.

 There are 3 kinds of advice here and they are equally important.

-1) Do you have the right tactics?
 Is your knife sharp?
 Can you write a grant application?
 Can you give a presentation with authority?
 Can you carry out the strategy?

-2) Do you have the right strategy?
 Do you understand the macro forces at work?
 The music business was perfect until someone started sharing mp3 for free.
 The ice harvesting industry was very happy until the fridge came along.

-3) Do you care enough to fail?
 Imagine if Thomas Edison gave up on the third try, we might not have the light bulb today.
 Do you care enough to try, try and try again?
 Do you care enough to expand emotional labour (which is different from physical labour)?

 Too often, we confuse the 3 things.
 So, we talk to the artist about caring more but it’s not going to help one bit.
 Because she cares too much and it’s getting in the way.